 A blank copy of the needs survey can be found here.

-To submit a new need that is not included in the lists above, please submit through the online form:
+To submit a new need that is not included in the lists above, please submit through the online form below:

 Federal law requires that projects and programs seeking funding through the Enhanced Mobility for Individuals and Individuals with Disabilities (Section 5310) be identified in a locally developed TCP.
 The TCP must be developed through a public process with participation from seniors, individuals with disabilities, transportation service providers, and human service agencies.
 Transportation needs of individuals with disabilities, seniors, and people with low incomes are identified in the TCP and strategies for meeting those needs are developed.